AlienWashim/WinFormsDashboardDesign/README.md

-# WinFormsDashboardDesign
+# WinForms Dashboard Design in C#, Visual Studio
-A WinForms-based application for designing a customizable dashboard UI.
-It features dynamic button states and an interactive layout for an improved user experience.
+This is a Windows Forms application built to create sleek and responsive dashboard layouts.
+The app includes features such as dynamic button color changes, which reflect the active state of the selected menu item.
+It offers a user-friendly interface with customizable options for text and interaction, providing an intuitive experience.
+Designed with simplicity in mind, the dashboard is easy to extend and integrate with other functionalities.
+Perfect for building desktop applications with modern, clean interfaces.